Recently I was browsing the Duolingo forums and saw a question I must have seen a thousand times before:

 This has a really positive effect on my vocabulary.
 Given I’m already familiar with the FIFA menus and where everything is, the change of language isn’t too disorientating.
 So if I see a new word, so long as I already know what’s behind the tab, I’ll instantly know what it means.

 This technique can be applied to loads of games.
 Even story-based ones.
-So long as your game of choice has subtitles (which most modern games do) and your target language available, you can approach it in much the same way as a TV show on Netflix.
+So long as your game of choice has subtitles (which most modern games do) and your target language is available, you can approach it in much the same way as a TV show on Netflix.

 Duolingo is my favourite dedicated language-learning tool.
 But to take our language learning to the next level, we need to supplement it with authentic content and genuine engagement.